telerik/ajax-docs/controls/treelist/data-binding/simple-vs-advanced.md

 * When **other operations requiring Rebind** occurs

-The advantages of using this event are that the developer does not need to write any code handling thelogic about when and how the data-binding should be processed.
-It is still the developer's responsibility toconstruct properly a data source object and assign it to the RadTreeList's DataSource property.
-In the code ofthe **NeedDataSource** handler you should prepare the data source (list of objects) forthe RadTreeList and assign it to the treelist's **DataSource** property.
-Also you shouldset the **DataKeyNames** and **ParentDataKeyNames** properties forthe treelist control.
+The advantages of using this event are that the developer does not need to write any code handling the logic about when and how the data-binding should be processed.
+It is still the developer's responsibility to construct properly a data source object and assign it to the RadTreeList's DataSource property.
+In the code of the **NeedDataSource** handler you should prepare the data source (list of objects) for the RadTreeList and assign it to the treelist's **DataSource** property.
+Also you should set the **DataKeyNames** and **ParentDataKeyNames** properties for the treelist control.

 >note  **You should never call the DataBind() method from inside the NeedDataSource handler or mix simpledata-binding mode with advanced data-binding.**
 >